 Augusto De Campos – Tensão (1956, recorded 1992)

-+ EM about the connection between poetry and society
++ EM on the connection between poetry and society

 Paul de Vree – Veronika (1953, recorded 1962)

-+ EM about the importance of technology for poetry
++ EM on the significance of technology for poetry

 Enzo Minarelli – The Grandeur Of Genghis Khan (2012)